 On 20 June 2001, the Senate agreed to an Order requiring Ministers to table a letter, stating that all Financial Management and Accountability Act 1997 (FMA) agencies falling under their responsibility have placed on the internet a list of contracts of $100,000 (GST inclusive) or more which are current or entered into during the previous twelve months.
 The Order has been amended a number of times, the most recent being in December 2003.

 The Senate Order requires the letter from the Minister to be tabled twice yearly, and no later than 31 August, in the case of the financial year listing and no later than 28 February (29 in a leap year), for the calendar year listing.

 The Order specifies that the contract listing is to indicate:

-- relevant reporting period;
+- the relevant reporting period;

-- commencement and completion date of the contract;
+- commencement and completion dates;

 - reasons for confidentiality.